An Extrinsic Calibration Method between LiDAR and GNSS/INS for Autonomous Driving: EXPERIMENTS

 \subsection{Qualitative Results}

 In order to better visualize the performance of our method, we spliced the point clouds according to the calibration results.
 Fig.~\ref{Fig.calibration_compare} shows the results before and after calibration.
 Because the rough calibration results are already excellent, the final and rough calibration results are very similar and hard to see the difference in visualization.
-In addition, in order to evaluate the convergence properties of the rough calibration, we gave the initial values of the extrinsic parameters that are huge differences.
-As shown in Fig.~\ref{Fig.convergence_r} and Fig.~\ref{Fig.convergence_t}, the convergence and stability of the rough calibration are relatively good, and Fig.~\ref{Fig.consistency_evaluation} shows the consistency under different calibration scenarios is also rather good.
+In addition, to evaluate the convergence properties of the rough calibration, we gave the initial values of the extrinsic parameters randomly generated in angle and translation from 20° and 0.5m compared to the ground truth.
+The whole procedure only takes around $30\text{ s}$ to run in our experiment, and If only the rough calibration process is required, it only takes less than $10\text{ s}$ to converge.
+It is necessary to mention that, to perform rough calibration more robustly, the number of rounds we actually perform calibration is many more than shown in Fig.~\ref{Fig.convergence_r} and Fig.~\ref{Fig.convergence_t}, so the final runtime is about 15s, shown in Table \ref{table:rough_time}.
 Fig.~\ref{Fig.z-axis_correction} shows a comparison of visualizations with and without Z-axis correction, and Z-axis correction reduces the height error with the High-precision map.
 These experimental results fully demonstrate the robustness and adaptability of our algorithm.